 This is the main reason that I joined.
 As a doctor I see sick patients in my office day in and day out.
-So many health problems are on the rise, and there is increasing evidence that environmental exposures are playing a role in many different illnesses, everything from obesity, to cancers to autoimmune diseases.
-It makes me so angry!
+The rate of chronic diseases continues to rise, and there is increasing evidence that environmental exposures are playing a role in many different illnesses, everything from obesity, to cancers to autoimmune diseases.
+It is so frustrating.

-You guys know that I have been interested in health and wellness for a long time.
-My passion for healthy eating lead me to start this blog in the first place.
-I’ve also always been very physical active.
-However, I am ashamed to say that for a long time I really gave no thought to the products I was using on my skin, on my hair, in my home etc. The idea of environmental health was foreign to me.
 I had no idea that the products that we use and surround ourselves with each and every day could be harmful to us.
-No clue.
 However, once I learned more I could not ignore that information.
-It actually makes me furious how unregulated the personal care industry is and how companies can knowingly use ingredients that are harmful to us in their products.
-In my mind there is nothing worse than companies that knowingly profit from making people ill.
-It makes me sick to think about.
-So let’s talk about some facts regarding the personal care industry because you may not know these things either.
-Because once you know, you can’t un-know.
+It actually makes me furious how unregulated the personal care industry is and how companies can use ingredients that are harmful to us in their products.
+In my mind there is nothing worse than companies that knowingly profit from making people sick.
+So let's talk about some facts regarding the personal care industry because you may not know these things either.
+Because once you know, you can't un-know.

 What's even worse is if a product is found to be harmful or dangerous, the FDA has no power to recall those dangerous products.
 It can only ask the company to voluntarily remove it from the shelves.
 Yes let me repeat that, when a product has been shown to be harmful or dangerous the FDA has no power to have it removed from the market.
 How this is even possible is mind boggling to me.

 When you actually look at the skincare and beauty products on the market some of them contain ingredients that can be harmful to our health including heavy metals, endocrine disruptors and carcinogens.